 uses Autodesk FBX 2011.3.1.

-VS 2012's CMO exporter uses Autodesk FBX 2013.1.
+The VS 2012 and 2013 CMO exporter uses Autodesk FBX 2013.1.
 Recommended settings for exporting an FBX as a CMO include:

 - Geometry: Smoothing Groups, TurboSmooth, Convert Deforming Dummies to Bones, Preserve edge orientation